Alfresco/docs-alfresco/microsoft-365/latest/install/index.md

           - ./nginx.conf:/etc/nginx/nginx.conf
     ```

-4. (Optional) If you want to add an additional location, add the following to your local copy of the `nginx.conf`:
+4. If you want to add an additional location, add the following to your local copy of the `nginx.conf`:

     ```bash
     location /ooi-service/ {